 A Code of Ethics and Professional Conduct is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the organization.

 We hope that our community group act according to these guidelines, and that participants hold each other to these high standards.

-or are worried that the code isn’t being followed, please contact the Community
+If you are worried that the code isn’t being followed, or are witness to a violation

 [email protected] (note: this list is also visible to W3C staff).